Horns of Hattin

 Horns of Hattin (From Hebrew: The horns in the wheat field) is an extinct volcano with two peaks (Hence its name) in the lower Galilee, about 3 miles west of Tiberias.
 Located along the main road to Tiberias, on July 4th, 1187 CE, the Crusaders were trapped at the Horns of Hattin while heading to Tiberias.
 Defeated by Saladin, the Crusaders lost control over all of the Holy Land till the third Crusade in 1191 CE.

-In recent years Mediavel history fans assemble and reanact the battle at the site, every year on July 4th.
+Today, Medieval history fans assemble at the site and reenact the battle every year on July 4th.

 In the 19th century, some scholars suggested the location of Jesus’ “Sermon on the Mount” at the Horns of Hattin.
 Today (2023), a pyramidical monument erected by the “Church of God” suggests the Horns of Hattin is where Jesus recruited his Disciples.
 Indeed, according to Mark 13:13, it also places “on a mountain.”